NFL Odds: Patriots Boast Highest Projected Win Total For 2018 Season

 New England selected just one quarterback in the 2018 NFL Draft — LSU’s Danny Etling, in the seventh round — who joins 32-year-old Brian Hoyer as the only QBs outside Brady on the roster.

-Still, 11 wins seems an attainable goal for the Patriots considering their track record.
+Still, 11 wins seems like an attainable goal for the Patriots considering their track record.
 The Pats actually exceeded their lofty win total last season by going 13-3 and haven’t won fewer than 12 games in a season since 2009.
 They’ll welcome wide receiver Julian Edelman back from an ACL injury and filled a few holes with a solid (if somewhat unexpected) draft haul.

 Powered by WordPress.com VIP